The Difference Between IPv4 vs IPv6:

-One of the extension headers is the mobility header, that is used for implementing this function in IPv6.
+One of the extension headers is the mobility header, which is used for implementing this function in IPv6.

 Some of the practical uses of MIPv6 are as follows:

-- Enterprise Mobility: Courier services like a blue dart or public transportation like UBER, OLA cab etc., use this during their respective jobs.
+- Enterprise Mobility: Courier services like a Blue dart or public transportation like UBER, OLA cab, etc., use this for their respective jobs.